How do you know if you are pregnant? Some of the following symptoms may help you know if you are in sweet waiting. Symptoms are like:

-Pressure in the uterus and increased body fluids make a pregnant woman urinate more frequently.
-Other causes of frequent urination include: diabetes, urinary tract infections, taking diuretics, among others.
+The pressure in the uterus and increased body fluids make a pregnant woman urinate more frequently.
+Other causes of frequent urination include diabetes, urinary tract infections, taking diuretics, among others.

 Some women have bleeding pink or brown, sometimes accompanied by stomach cramps.
 It is also known as implantation bleeding.
 Bleeding during the first weeks of gestation may also be a sign of miscarriage and other serious complications for the mother.
 Contact your doctor if you develop this symptom.